icyphox/site/pages/blog/push.md

 me, this failed constantly:

 * I didn't check it often enough and missed time-critical tasks
-* I checked it but I *forgot* because I was distracted
+* I checked it but I *forgot* to do the thing because I was distracted

-As an example, every so often during the day -- I'd note down a task to say, "buy oat milk".
-Easy enough, I can do that on my way home from work.
+As an example, every so often during the day, I'd note down a task to say "buy oat milk".
+Easy enough.
+I can do that on my way home from work.
 There's a supermarket at my nearest metro station so popping by there before walking home should be a trivial task.